Awodi-Emmanuel/Simple-banking-system/README.md

 # Simple-banking-system
 Simple banking system Using OOP in pythoon

+Step1

 Paraent Class: User

-Holds the details about the account
+1. Holds the details about the account

-Havs function to display account details
+2. Has function to display account details

+Step2

 Child Class: Bank

-Store detail about the account balance
+1. Store detail about the account balance

-Store details about the account amount
+2. Store details about the account amount

-Allow for depost withdraw and view_balance
+3. Allow for depost withdraw and view_balance